Nicky Shorey: International career

 Following his good performances for Reading during the 2006–07 season, the Reading supporters introduced a "Shorey for England" song.
 As the season progressed, the media began to pay attention to the then uncapped player.

 Shorey was called up to the England B squad to play Albania at Burnley's Turf Moor ground on 25 May 2007, and started the match before being substituted after 73 minutes with the score at 3–1 to England.
 He was replaced by Joleon Lescott.

 Pundits had suggested that Shorey could make the step up to the senior squad, and on 26 May 2007, England coach Steve McClaren named him in his squad to face Brazil in a friendly match, and Estonia in a Euro 2008 qualifier.
 He made his full debut in England's first match at the new Wembley Stadium on 1 June 2007 as they drew 1–1 with Brazil, becoming the first Reading player in almost 100 years to represent the England national team at senior level.

 Shorey earned his second and final England cap on 22 August 2007 in a 2–1 friendly defeat to Germany at Wembley Stadium.

 Managerial career

-On 8 October 2018, Shorey along with Glen Little, were appointed joint managers of Isthmian League Premier Division side, Wingate & Finchley.
-This was short lived as on 29 October he left his managerial role due to personal reasons.
+On 8 October 2018, Shorey and his former Reading team-mate Glen Little were appointed joint managers of Isthmian League Premier Division side Wingate & Finchley.
+This was short lived as on 29 October he left his managerial role for personal reasons.

+Other roles in football

 On 2 July 2019, Shorey returned to Reading, taking up the role of Academy Lead Scout.

-On 28 March 2022, Shorey was appointed as Head of Recruitment at League One side Gillingham, a role he departed on 6 December 2022.
+On 28 March 2022, he was appointed as Head of Recruitment at League One side Gillingham, a role he departed on 6 December 2022.

+In August 2023, Shorey joined West Ham as their head of academy recruitment.